Network detection and response: Moving beyond IDPS and NTA

 Network detection and response solutions lean towards automatic detection and response against network traffic anomalies and threats using a Zero Trust approach for monitoring and analysis.
 With NetFlow Analyzer's advanced forensics and security features, ML-based forecasting, and out-of-the-box integrations, achieve contextual real-time visibility from an aggregation of data.

 ManageEnginge NetFlow Analyzer is a full-featured bandwidth monitoring and network traffic analysis solution.
 It is a flow-based software that runs on both Windows and Linux machines and supports a wide range of flow formats and devices.
-It integrates seamlessly with various in-house and third-party applications to provide users with a comprehensive and custom network detection and response solution.
+It integrates seamlessly with various in-house and third-party applications to provide users with a comprehensive and custom network detection and response software.
 Download a free trial of NetFlow Analyzer now!